Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 | Makefile            | The platform xsa/xpfm Makefile
 | sw/*                | The Vitis platform Makefile and sources

- - Builds the output files needed for ip and Vitis -> `[project-root]/platform/sw/build/vck190_thin/export/vck190_thin/vck190_thin.xpfm` and some generated subfolders.
+ - Builds the platform needed for ip and Vitis   -> `[project-root]/platform/sw/build/vck190_thin/export/vck190_thin/vck190_thin.xpfm`
+ - Builds the software platform needed for Vitis -> `[project-root]/platform/sw/build/vck190_thin/export/vck190_thin/sw/*`

 </details>
 <details>
   <summary> make bif </summary>

- - Copies over some (peta)linux-generated files to the software platform.
+ - Copies over the linux (Petalinux or Yocto) generated image-files to the software platform.
 These are necessary for a correct Vitis-build.

 </details>
 <details>